Koo420/CoinKoo/README.md

   Use a virtual environment (see above).

 * **Combobox dropdown colors look odd**
  The app themes dropdowns via Tk’s option database; some desktop themes can override it.
 Try the other app theme or a clean env/DE.

+**Chat Control**

+Scroll up = zoom in centered at the mouse position

+Scroll down = zoom out from the mouse position

+Double-click on the chart = reset zoom (autoscale to data)

+Keyboard: + or = zooms in (center), - zooms out (center)

 ---